-People wanting to know how to win social security disability without a lawyer should understand that applying is a complex process.
+Applying is a complex process.
 Not having a lawyer can make applying for and winning your case even more challenging.

 Before dismissing legal help, ask yourself why you don’t want to get a lawyer?
 There are no upfront fees, and they only charge if you win your case.

 If you decide you do want to work with a lawyer, Atticus can match you with a vetted expert for your case.
 Our services are always free.
 Get started today.